 Refereed Articles and Book Chapters

 “Two Flowers: George Eliot’s Diagrams and the Modern Novel.”
-Forthcoming in Blackwell Companion to George Eliot.
+Forthcoming in A Companion to George Eliot.
 Ed.
-Amanda Anderson and Harry Shaw (2012).
+Amanda Anderson and Harry Shaw (Blackwell, 2013).
+76-70.

 “No Future?
 The Novel’s Pasts.”
 Novel 44:1 (Summer, 2011), 23-6.

 “The Semi-Detached Provincial Novel.”
 Victorian Studies, 53:3 (Fall 2011), 405-16.

 “The Short Fiction of James Hogg.”
 113-121 in The Edinburgh Companion to James Hogg.
 Edited Douglas Mack and Ian Duncan.
 Edinburgh University Press, 2012.

 “Reading as a Resonant Cavity: John Stuart Mill’s Mediated Involvement” 69-92 in The Feeling of Reading.
 Ed.
 Rachel Ablow.
 U. Michigan Press, 2010.

 “The Whole Hogg.”
 Review Essay.
 Collected Works of James Hogg.
 Novel 43:2 (2010), 120-5.

 “Antisocial Fictions: Mill and the Novel.”
 Novel 43:1 (2010) 38-46.